Lesson 2: Circuit Schematics

 Activity: Building circuit diagrams in Fritzing

 For your learning activity, we would like you to build both a pictorial representation and a schematic representation of the same circuit in the open-source hardware layout tool Fritzing.
-While the production version of Fritzing is € 8, you can download development versions for free on GitHub.

 Download and install Fritzing

-The latest development version of Fritzing is CD-548.
+While the production version of Fritzing is now € 8 (version 1.0.6), you can download free development versions on GitHub.
+The latest free development version is CD-548.
 Visit the GitHub Fritzing releases page and scroll down to CD-548, then click on the ‘Assets’ link, which will expand a download menu for compiled versions of Fritzing for various OSes.
 See image below.

-Figure Go to the GitHub Fritzing releases page, scroll down to CD-548, then click on the ‘Assets’ link to download a free development version of Fritzing.
+Figure.
+Go to the GitHub Fritzing releases page, scroll down to CD-548, then click on the ‘Assets’ link to download a free development version of Fritzing.

 Download and install Adafruit Fritzing library